movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Parents with xattrs or NODATACOW reject creation with `EOPNOTSUPP` pending inheritance support.
 New compression flags can be inherited, but new data is still written uncompressed.
 Synchronous mounts and synchronous directories commit namespace changes before returning.
+Symlinks store an uncompressed inline extent in the same transaction, with size and allocated bytes equal to the target length.
+Targets up to `MAXPATHLEN - 1` bytes are supported;
-Unlink, rmdir, rename, hard links, symlinks, and special-node creation remain unsupported.
+empty targets return `ENOENT`.
+Unlink, rmdir, rename, hard links, and special-node creation remain unsupported.

 A writable transaction also retains an emergency metadata commit reserve before any ordinary handle can join.
 It is sized for four full-height COW